Higher Order Estimating Equations for High-dimensional Models: Parametric rate ( )

 The first term in the bias is of the order $1+1+(m-1)=m+1$, as to be expected for an estimator based on an $m$th order influence function; the second term is due to estimating $\tilde \chi$ rather than $\chi$; it is independent of $m$, and the same as in Theorem~\ref{TheoremSecondOrderEstimator} if $\aa=\bb=1$.
-The bound on the variance can roughly be understood in that each of the degenerate $U$-statistics $\UU_n\tilde\chi_{\hat p}^{(j)}$ in (\ref{EqEstimatorParametricRate}) contributes a term of order $k^{j-1}/n^j$.
+The bound on the variance is a sum of terms of the order $k^{j-1}/n^j$, which can roughly be understood in that each of the degenerate $U$-statistics $\UU_n\tilde\chi_{\hat p}^{(j)}$ in (\ref{EqEstimatorParametricRate}) contributes a term of order $k^{j-1}/n^j$.
+(The inner sums will typically be dominated by the terms with $j=l$, as the terms with $l<j$ include a positive power of the estimation error $\e_n$; the latter are lower order terms resulting from higher order $U$-statistics.)

 For $\a$-, $\b$- and $\g$-regular parameters $a,b,g$ on a $d$-dimensional domain the range space of the projections $\Pi_p$ can be chosen so that (\ref{EqApproxByPi}) holds and such that there exist estimators $\hat a, \hat b,\hat g$ of $a, b,g$, with the first two taking values in this range space, with convergence rates $n^{-\a/(2\a+d)}$, $n^{-\b/(2\b+d)}$ and $n^{-\g/(2\g+d)}$.
 Then the second term in the bias (with $\aa=\bb=1$) is of order $(1/k)^{\a/d+\b/d}$.
 If $(\a+\b)/2\ge d/4$ and we choose $k=n$, then this is of order $1/\sqrt n$.
 For $k=n$ the standard deviation of the resulting estimator is also of the order $1/\sqrt n$, while the first term in the bias can be made arbitrarily small by choosing a sufficiently large order $m$.
 Specifically, the estimator $\hat\chi_n$ attains a $\sqrt n$-rate of convergence as soon as